accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 ## Usecase: Building the deep boltzmann machine for feature extracting.

-Import Python and Cython modules.
+Import Python and Cython modules based on Builder Pattern.

 ```python
 # The `Client` in Builder Pattern